 The TISS IC-CAE in Intelligence and Security Studies is based at UNC-Chapel Hill.
 The overall Director of the program is Joe Caddell, UNC-Chapel Hill.
-Faculty members at Duke, NCCU, and NCSU, however, are responsible for the management of courses and activities on their own campus.
+Faculty members at Duke, NCCU, and NCSU, however, are responsible for activities on their own campus.
+All continue to work together to ensure the continued vitality of intelligence studies in the Triangle.
 The TISS ICCAE is advised by a Board that meets on an annual basis and provides general guidance.

 Joseph Caddell is the Director of the TISS ICCAE in Intelligence and Security Studies, a Teaching Assistant Professor of History at North Carolina State University and the University of North Carolina at Chapel Hill, and Professor Emeritus of the National Intelligence University.
 He served in the U.S. Air Force as a Combat Intelligence Officer and Target Intelligence Officer, 1973-1976, and thereafter taught Warning as a Reserve officer until 1997.
 He retired in the rank of Lt.
 Colonel.
 He currently teaches the History of Air Power, the History of Sea Power, U.S. Military History; and Nuclear Security in the Twenty First Century and Intelligence History.
 He has edited three works for the US Air War College: Nuclear Strategy, The Superpowers, and Arms Control, published a monograph on Deception for the Army War College’s Strategic Studies Institute, and contributed to the Oxford Bibliographies Online (U.S. Air Power) .
 He holds a Ph.D. in history from Duke University.